 Understanding Portfolio Value and IRR

-It is worth observing that Seedrs often relies on information provided by the company in order to make these fair value determinations, and such information is often obtained by exercising the information rights we hold in our capacity as nominee for each investment.
+It is worth observing that Seedrs relies on information provided by the company in order to update the company’s share price in investors’ Portfolios.
 Where possible, we look to verify this information against third party sources (such as Companies House records), but this is not always possible for private companies.

-For the purposes of the Seedrs Secondary Market, shares are marked at Fair Value in accordance with the methodology above.
+For the purposes of the Seedrs Secondary Market, shares are marked at the Last Share Price in accordance with the methodology above.

 Non-Tax Adjusted IRR